britlovefan/AndroidNote/README.md

 3. How to implement the "Friend" Function:
 Suppose that you are friend with each other on the app and If we found that groups of you are tagged in a photo, and we could generate a friendship diary of " One XXX(Date),  you guys(...) are having fun at XXX (The location data)" The GPS and the timestamp data could be retrieved from the Realm database.

-What I found out about different APIS:
+What I found out about different API:

 The android API is not trustworthy, even by increasing the size of the photo, it could hardly detect whether a person exist in the photo.
 Especially when the face is small..